ryuta46/vscode-multi-command/README.md

     First sequence is named "multiCommand.down3Lines" and executes "cursorDown" command 3 times.

     Second sequence is named "multiCommand.swapChar".
 This sequence swaps cursor's left character and the right character.
 If a command is executed asynchronousely, you can set time interval between each command execution using "interval" configuration(milliseconds).

+    You can also use an object style that uses the command name as a key instead of an array.
+    ```json
+    "multiCommand.commands": {
+        "multiCommand.down3Lines": {
+            "sequence": [
+                "cursorDown",
+                "cursorDown",
+                "cursorDown"
+            ]
+        }
+    }
+    ```
+    This style is useful when you want to merge user settings and the workspace settings.

 2. Bind a key to created command sequence in keybindings.json.
    For example: